We Can Help

 Mental Health Access Team

-Mental Health Access Team to request services and an over-the-phone assessment in order to be referred to an appropriate mental health service provider.
-This includes
+Submit an online Mental Health Service Request or call the Mental Health Access Team to request an over-the-phone assessment and linkage to an appropriate mental health service provider.
+This includes Mental Health Medi-Cal Service Providers and Prevention & Early Intervention and Mental Health Respite Service Providers.

 Monday - Friday, 8 am - 5 pm (24/7 for Mental Health Crisis Calls)